-Loice grew up with her extended family, in her home village in Bindura district.
-She loved swimming and the swimming competitions they had in the river, against the boys.
+Loice grew up with her extended family in her home village in the Bindura district.
+She loved swimming and the swimming competitions they had in the river against the boys.
 "It didn't matter if you were a boy or girl.
 We were brothers and sisters, nothing more."

-As with any family during that time, farming came first before school, "We would only go to school after ploughing the land."
-Loice believe this was her family's way of teaching her how to fend for her family.
-Today, she has a small piece of land, a few kilometres from her residence in Mufakose, which she ploughs with her children.
+As with any family during that time, farming came first before school, "We would only go to school after plowing the land."
+Loice believes this was her family's way of teaching her how to fend for her family.
+Today, she has a small piece of land, a few kilometers from her residence in Mufakose, which she plows with her children.

-Loice practises organic farming as she is wary of the vegetables sold in the supermarkets.
-The soil she ploughs on is loose and classified as too dry but her grain still grows.
-Before she plants her seed, she applies a handful of soil from an anthill, "The soil from an antill is rich in nutrients.
+Loice practices organic farming as she is wary of the vegetables sold in the supermarkets.
+The soil she plows on is loose and classified as too dry, but her grain still grows.
+Before she plants her seed, she applies a handful of soil from an anthill, "The soil from an anthill is rich in nutrients.
 I plant the seed in that soil and cover it with the dry soil" she explains, this gives my seeds a fighting chance.

-Her ngano directs us to always be specific giving instructions to third parties.
+Her ngano directs us to always be specific, giving instructions to third parties.
 Without specificity, your instruction can be ignored or misconstrued by the receiver.
-Likewise in this environment, people should be given information which is specific to their environment that way they do not ignore it.
-Loice is using the current lockdown to pre-pare her land for the ploughing season this October.
+Likewise in this environment, people should be given information that is specific to their environment that way they do not ignore it.
+Loice is using the current lockdown to pre-pare her land for the plowing season this October.

 [Whispering Silence] This project was made possible with support from Africalia and the Directorate-General for Development Cooperation of Belgium.